-So recently, LG released both their 45-inch and 27-inch OLED monitors, and I’ve had a good amount of time testing out the 45-inch version.
-However, I really wanted to see if the experience would be any different using the 27-inch model and if there are any significant differences.
-Right off the bat, I can easily see why people are opting for a 1440p OLED instead of some 4K monitors.
+Recently, LG launched 45-inch and 27-inch OLED monitors, and I’ve spent a good amount of time testing the 45-inch version.
+However, I was curious to see if there were any notable differences with the 27-inch model.
+Right away, it’s clear why many are choosing a 1440p OLED over some 4K monitors.

-Now, I mainly game on my PlayStation 5 and PC, both of which have performed beyond amazingly, especially on this OLED panel.
-If you’re a tech and gaming enthusiast like myself, this might just be the monitor you’ve been waiting for.
-It offers a 1440p resolution, up to a 240Hz refresh rate, and a remarkable 0.03 millisecond response time.
-It’s unquestionably one of the best monitors currently available.
+I mainly use my PlayStation 5 and PC for gaming, and both have performed exceptionally well, especially on this OLED panel.
+If you’re a tech and gaming enthusiast like me, this monitor might be exactly what you’ve been looking for.
+It boasts a 1440p resolution, up to a 240Hz refresh rate, and an impressive 0.03 millisecond response time, making it one of the top monitors available.

-I want to clarify that this monitor doesn’t replace my LG C2 OLED in the living room.
-However, since I often want to game and the living room is usually occupied by my two-year-old, it’s nice to have an OLED display in my own space.
-So, today, I’ll take you through my setup for both console and PC gaming, discussing all the ups and downs and the full feature set you can expect from this monitor.
+It’s important to note that this monitor doesn’t replace my LG C2 OLED in the living room.
+However, since the living room is often occupied by my two-year-old, having an OLED display in my own space is convenient.
+Today, I’ll walk you through my setup for both console and PC gaming, discussing all the pros and cons and the full feature set of this monitor.

 In the Box

-To conclude and discuss what’s included in the box, it’s relatively straightforward.
-You’ll find the power brick and cable, an HDMI 2.1 cable, a DisplayPort cable, the USB Upstream cable, as well as the stand.
-I didn’t focus much on the stand previously, as I mentioned that I prefer using a monitor arm.
-However, if you do choose to use the stand, it’s definitely decent.
-It offers height, swivel, and tilt adjustments.
-Additionally, there’s a small clip for cable management, in case you need it.
+To sum up what comes in the box, it’s pretty straightforward.
+You’ll get the power brick and cable, an HDMI 2.1 cable, a DisplayPort cable, the USB Upstream cable, and the stand.
+I haven’t talked much about the stand before because I prefer using a monitor arm.
+However, if you decide to use the stand, it’s actually quite good.
+It allows for height, swivel, and tilt adjustments.
+Plus, there’s a small clip included for cable management if you need it.

 The Setup

-Primarily, I’ve personally grown to appreciate the look of OLED in general.
-Having gamed on the LG C2 OLED in my living room for the past year, which was my first OLED experience, I’ve really become accustomed to it.
-I also had the opportunity to use LG’s 45-inch OLED, which was an incredible experience in itself.
+I’ve grown to love the overall look of OLED displays.
+After gaming on the LG C2 OLED in my living room for the past year, which was my first experience with OLED, I’ve really gotten used to it.
+I also had the chance to use LG’s 45-inch OLED, which was an amazing experience.

-Today, though, my setup features the 27-inch version, which has the traditional 16:9 aspect ratio.
+Now, my setup features the 27-inch version of this monitor, which has the traditional 16:9 aspect ratio.
 It’s connected to my PlayStation 5, gaming PC, and work laptop.
-If you’ve seen any of my other videos, you might already know that I’m absolutely addicted to monitor arms.
-I’ll discuss the stand that comes with this monitor later, but either way, I am team monitor arm.
-I just really enjoy having desk space back and prefer the overall aesthetic.
+If you’ve seen my other videos, you might know that I’m a big fan of monitor arms.
+I’ll talk more about the stand that comes with this monitor later, but overall, I prefer using a monitor arm because it gives me more desk space and fits my aesthetic preferences.

-Now, let’s discuss the ports on this monitor.
-It’s actually quite robust and will cover most of your needs for PC and console gaming.
-With two HDMI 2.1 ports, you can connect multiple consoles or use one of them to connect to a USB dock, as I do.
-Additionally, there is a DisplayPort, which is ideal for PC gaming.
-You’ll also find two USB ports, which can be quite useful.
-However, please note that these USB ports will only work with your PC when connected through the USB Upstream port and cable.
-Lastly, there is an optical audio out port available.
+It’s got a good selection that should meet most of your needs for both PC and console gaming.
+You’ll find two HDMI 2.1 ports, which allow you to connect multiple consoles or use one for a USB dock, like I do.
+There’s also a DisplayPort, perfect for PC gaming.
+Additionally, you’ll see two USB ports, which can come in handy.
+Just keep in mind that these USB ports only work with your PC when connected through the USB Upstream port and cable.
+Lastly, there’s an optical audio out port available as well.

 Design and Build Quality

-Personally, I prefer a more minimalistic appearance when it comes to tech, and apart from the stand, this monitor lacks the typical gamer aesthetic.
-The back features an Ultra Gear emblem and a textured hexagon backing, which adds a touch of flair.
-While I’m not particularly enthusiastic about RGB lighting, this monitor does have hexa lighting on the back that can be customized to your preferred colors.
-I usually opt for a crisp white or teal hue.
+Personally, I lean towards a more minimalist tech design, and this monitor fits the bill, lacking the flashy gamer aesthetic.
+Its back features an Ultra Gear emblem and textured hexagon backing, adding a bit of style.
+While I’m not big on RGB lighting, this monitor does have customizable hexa lighting on the back, which I usually set to a clean white or teal.

-What truly impresses me the most about this monitor are the specifications.
-The main attraction is undoubtedly the 240Hz OLED panel, offering an incredibly smooth and responsive gaming experience.
-Additionally, the display boasts an astonishingly low response time of 0.03 milliseconds, so if I find myself frequently dying in games, it’s probably just because of my own lack of skill.
+What I find most impressive about this monitor are its specifications.
+The standout feature is definitely the 240Hz OLED panel, delivering an incredibly smooth and responsive gaming experience.
+Additionally, the display boasts an astonishingly low response time of 0.03 milliseconds.
+So, if I’m frequently getting defeated in games, it’s likely due to my own lack of skill.

-While this OLED display may not reach the same brightness levels as an LED monitor, it still supports HDR and offers an impressive 98.3% color gamut coverage.
-Console players will be pleased to know that the monitor provides VRR (Variable Refresh Rate) support, along with AMD FreeSync compatibility.
+While this OLED display might not achieve the same brightness levels as an LED monitor, it still supports HDR and offers an impressive 98.3% color gamut coverage.
+Console gamers will be happy to know that the monitor supports VRR (Variable Refresh Rate) and is compatible with AMD FreeSync.

-It’s important to note that if you’re specifically looking for a 4K panel, you won’t find it here.
-However, the majority of users are quite satisfied with the 1440p resolution that this monitor offers.
+It’s worth noting that if you’re specifically seeking a 4K panel, this monitor doesn’t offer it.
+However, most users are quite content with the 1440p resolution it provides.

 Console Gaming

-When it comes to console gaming, this monitor is undoubtedly one of the best options you should consider.
-Its stunning visual appearance is a major factor, particularly if you’re playing on a PlayStation 5 or any of the Xbox Series consoles.
-Whether you’re enjoying an old or new title, the difference is like a breath of fresh air.
-The colors are incredibly vibrant, and the blacks are truly deep and rich.
-Every game looks exceptional on this monitor.
+When it comes to gaming on consoles, this monitor stands out as one of the top choices you should consider.
+Its stunning visual quality is a major factor, especially if you’re playing on a PlayStation 5 or any of the Xbox Series consoles.
+Whether you’re enjoying a classic or a new title, the difference is remarkable.
+The colors are vivid, and the blacks are deep and rich, making every game look exceptional on this monitor.

-With the HDMI 2.1 ports, you can fully utilize the benefits of a 120Hz variable refresh rate and the lightning-fast 0.03 millisecond response time.
-Playing games like Call of Duty provides an outstanding experience, as everything runs incredibly smoothly, especially with the added support of AMD FreeSync.
-I’ve mentioned it before, but titles like Horizon Forbidden West and Cyberpunk 2077 look absolutely incredible in HDR.
-When you activate HDR mode, the difference is truly noticeable.
-As for myself, I’ve recently started my first playthrough of Ghost of Tsushima, and I’m simply blown away by the image quality.
+Equipped with HDMI 2.1 ports, you can take full advantage of a 120Hz variable refresh rate and the lightning-fast 0.03 millisecond response time.
+Games like Call of Duty offer an outstanding experience, with everything running incredibly smoothly, especially with the added support of AMD FreeSync.
+I’ve mentioned it before, but titles like Horizon Forbidden West and Cyberpunk 2077 look absolutely stunning in HDR.
+When you turn on HDR mode, the difference is truly striking.
+Personally, I’ve recently started playing Ghost of Tsushima, and I’m absolutely impressed by the image quality.

 PC Gaming